-Consideration for financial aid may be based on merit, need, and other factors such as remaining enrolled full time and maintaining satisfactory academic progress.
+Consideration for financial aid may be based on merit, financial need, or other demographics.
 Donor-supported named awards may require additional information to determine eligibility for award criteria, according to the award requirements.

-All MD applicants offered admission and all continuing full-time MD students are considered automatically for WMed merit-based scholarships.
+All MD applicants offered admission and all continuing full-time MD students are considered automatically for WMed merit-based scholarships - no application required!
 Applicants are considered on the basis of their entire medical school application, and continuing students are considered on the basis of their entire record in medical school including academic performance, citizenship, and leadership.

-For need-based scholarships, an "expected family contribution" (EFC) is calculated from income and other information provided on the FAFSA.
+For need-based scholarships, a "Student Aid Index" (SAI) is calculated from income and other information provided on the FAFSA.
 The calculation uses a federal methodology approved by Congress and passed into law.
-An applicant's financial "need" is the difference between the Cost of Attendance and the amount of the calculated EFC:
+An applicant's financial "need" is the difference between the Cost of Attendance and the amount of the calculated SAI:

-COST OF ATTENDANCE - EXPECTED FAMILY CONTRIBUTION = FINANCIAL NEED
+COST OF ATTENDANCE - STUDENT AID INDEX = FINANCIAL NEED

 - How much financial aid do I qualify for each year?